Michael Harris II Player Props: Braves vs. Rockies

 Michael Harris II At The Plate

-- Harris II is batting .224 with seven doubles, five home runs and 12 walks.
+- Harris II has seven doubles, five home runs and 12 walks while hitting .226.

-- In 54.2% of his 48 games this season, Harris II has picked up at least one hit.
-He's also had six multi-hit games.
+- Harris II has picked up a hit in 27 of 49 games this year, with multiple hits six times.

-- In 13 of 48 games this year, he has scored, and five of those games included multiple runs.
+- In 26.5% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (10.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.